CONNECTION CREATES INTIMACY

 It isn’t always their behavior that needs to be corrected.
 Just my approach to how I engage them from moment to moment.
 I choose to trust that if I focus on all of the inherent good that lies within them, their goodness will grow and grow.

-Please join us!
 Natalie and I are building a tribe of fierce Annapurna Mothers learning simple tools and timeless wisdom for connecting to our kids, each other, and our Selves.
 We are creating the life we love, together.
-The course returns in Spring 2017.
-This will be the third time we are doing the course.
-Read more about it here.